 4 strips of lemon rind, but not the white part

 1/4 cup honey or light brown sugar

 1 Tbsp Worcestershire sauce

 3-5 garlic cloves, minced

 salt and pepper to taste

-herb mixture – basil, dill, cilantro, thyme and oregano – fresh, about one half cup
+herb mixture – basil, dill, cilantro, thyme and oregano – fresh, about one quarter cup, not packed too tight

 1 Mix all ingredients in a medium sized glass or ceramic bowl.
 Add 7-10 pieces of boneless skinless chicken thighs.
 Cover the bowl with plastic wrap and put in the refrigerator.
 Turn a few times as the chicken marinates for 2-5 hours.
 Let the chicken come to room temperature for about 20 minutes before cooking.
 Preheat the oven to 375 degrees.

 2 In a roasting pan, which has been sprayed with Pam, or lightly greased, lay out the chicken, keeping the pieces from touching each other.
 Baste about a quarter of the marinade over the chicken.
 Leave the scallions in the pan too as well as the lemon rind bits, they add good flavor.
 Put the pan in the oven on the middle rack.
 Cook the chicken for 15-20 minutes on one side and turn it and cook for the same amount of time on the other side. don’t let the chicken get too brown.
 Check with a sharp knife to see that juices run out clear and there is no pink color.
 Before serving, remember to remove the lemon rind parts.